 As its popularity continues at breakneck levels, it seems like virtual events are not going away soon.
 However, this poses a great challenge to marketers.
 With the industry becoming more saturated with online events, how do you stand out from a lot of competing webinars, live selling, or conferences?
 How can you cut through the noise and market virtual events given that there’s a sea of digital events out there?
 Are there groundbreaking, innovative ways to do it?

 Marketing virtual events the right way can drive conversions, gain interest, and boost attendance for your next event.
-If you are looking for ways to win at virtual event marketing, read on below as we cover the basics of promoting, planning, and hosting virtual events.
+If you are looking for ways to win at virtual event marketing, read on below as we cover the basics of, planning, hosting, and promoting live virtual events.

 Brands can attest to the benefits of organizing virtual events over the past two years.
 61% of marketers plan to increase their investment in digital events in 2022.
 Not only is it cost-efficient, virtual events can also increase engagement with your audience, generate leads, build your brand, and help establish yourself as an industry leader.